ethereum/remix-plugin/doc/engine/3-hosted-plugin.md

 3. Implements `addView`

-When a view plugin is added, the referene of the view plugin's HTMLElement is pass to the method.
+When a view plugin is added, the reference of the view plugin's HTMLElement is pass to the method.

 ```typescript
 addView(profile: Profile, view: HTMLElement) {